KohdeAvekLeQ/Connect4/README.md

 Run `npm i` in the `client` and `server` folders.

 ## Launch game
-- Launch client by running `npm run build` and then `serve -s build` in the client folder
+- Launch client by running `npm run build` and then in the client folder :
+  - `SET PORT=4444 && serve -s build` on windows
+  - `PORT=4444 serve -s build` on linux
 - Launch server by running `node main.js` in the server folder

 ## Play